UPDATES: Man charged with shooting daughter’s 17-year-old boyfriend in New Castle

 NEW CASTLE, Pa.
 (WKBN) – A man from Beaver Falls faces a murder charge for shooting a teenager from New Castle who was dating his daughter.

-New Castle Police says 41-year-old Michael Dbiagio was charged with criminal homicide and aggravated assault.
+New Castle police say 41-year-old Michael Dbiagio was charged with criminal homicide and aggravated assault.

-According to reports, Dbiagio called Jevcak and said he wanted to talk to him outside of Scusties Pizza on Highland Avenue where Jevcak worked.
-When Jevcak came outside, Dbaigio allegedly shot him in the arm.

 According to the criminal complaint, he walked over to Jevcak and shot him in the head.
-He later told police Jevcak appeared to be in shock and he wanted to put him out of his misery.
+He later told police Jevcak appeared to be in shock so he wanted to put him out of his misery, according to KDKA.

+Dbiagio admitted to getting his firearm and driving up to New Castle from Beaver Falls.
+He then shot Jevcak when he walked out of his workplace.